kumarvna/terraform-azurerm-mariadb-server/README.md

 Azure Private Endpoint is a network interface that connects you privately and securely to a service powered by Azure Private Link.
 Private Endpoint uses a private IP address from your VNet, effectively bringing the service into your VNet.

 With Private Link, Microsoft offering the ability to associate a logical server to a specific private IP address (also known as private endpoint) within the VNet.
-This module helps to implement Failover Groups using private endpoint for SQL Database instead of the public endpoint thus ensuring that customers can get security benefits that it offers.

 Clients can connect to the Private endpoint from the same VNet, peered VNet in same region, or via VNet-to-VNet connection across regions.
 Additionally, clients can connect from on-premises using ExpressRoute, private peering, or VPN tunneling.

 By default, this feature not enabled on this module.
 To create private link with private endpoints set the variable `enable_private_endpoint` to `true` and provide `virtual_network_name`, `private_subnet_address_prefix` with a valid values.
 You can also use the existing private DNS zone to create DNS records.
 To use this feature, set the `existing_private_dns_zone` with a valid existing private DNS zone name.